atlanmod/CyprIoT/README.md

 The DSL can be used to model a network of heterogeneous devices.
 Device modeling has to be done using [ThingML](https://github.com/TelluIoT/ThingML).
 The configuration should have an external port.
 The latter will be overriden by the network configuration.

+To run some examples of the language :

+* In the Eclipse Application launched earlier
+* Import the folder example as a maven project
+* Open any .cy file

 ## Contributors

 * imberium